 INCEPTION

-/ɪnˈsɛpʃən/ — A dream within a world within a model.
+/ɪnˈsɛpʃən/ — A world within a world within a... model?

 Cris Lenta